mixmaster/GnCData_CourseProject/CodeBook.md

 Transformations
 ---------------

-The following transformations are done after the raw data are read from the files:
+The following transformations are done after the data are read from the files:

   1. Add subjects, activities, and column labels (features names + subject + activity) into the training data set
   1. Add subjects, activities, and column labels (features names + subject + activity) into the test data set